Protecting the Rights of Our Clients

 What Should I Do If Arrested for Assault in Chicago?

-If you are arrested for assault, stay calm and use your right to remain silent until you have legal representation.
+If you’re arrested for assault, stay calm and use your right to remain silent until you have legal representation.
 Contact The Toney Law Firm, LLC as soon as possible so our experienced assault attorneys in Chicago can help protect your rights and guide you at every stage.
 Wait to discuss any details with law enforcement until a lawyer is present, which helps prevent unintentional self-incrimination.

 How Can a Lawyer Help in an Assault Case?

 An assault defense attorney from The Toney Law Firm, LLC analyzes evidence, communicates with the State’s Attorney, and advocates for you in court.
-Our team understands Chicago’s local legal system and can often find ways to reduce charges or work toward alternative outcomes, while ensuring your rights receive strong defense throughout your case.
+Our team understands Chicago’s local legal system and can often find ways to reduce charges or work toward alternative outcomes, while making sure your rights receive strong defense throughout your case.

-Yes, in Illinois, Assault is generally defined as placing someone in reasonable fear of receiving a battery, meaning no physical contact is required.
+Yes.
+In Illinois, Assault is generally defined as placing someone in reasonable fear of receiving a battery, meaning no physical contact is required.
 Battery occurs when an individual causes bodily harm or makes physical contact of an insulting or provoking nature.
 Battery is usually the more serious charge.

-What are the Penalties for Assault Charges?
+What Are the Penalties for Assault Charges in Illinois?

 Will I Have to Go to Jail for an Assault Conviction?